 Master Vendor Management

 As a small business, you may only work with one supplier in each area.
-That’s good for building relationships, but it’s not necessarily great if their ability to fulfill your needs diminishes in the future or you’re not getting the best deal possible.
+That’s good for building relationships, but it’s not necessarily great if their ability to fulfill your needs diminishes in the future or if you’re not getting the best deal possible.

 Always get offers from competing vendors to improve your negotiating power and keep costs low.
 Whenever possible, order from more than one supplier to build additional relationships that you can leverage in the event of a supply chain disruption later.